-- 17. An approved regulator must provide the following information: - a. financial information for the previous year, including a comparison of actual and budgeted income and expenditure; and - b. income and expenditure forecasts, including practising fee income, for three years from and including the year for which the practising fee is to be levied. - 18.
-This information must be prepared on the basis of accruals rather than cash, if reasonably practicable.
+- 17. An approved regulator must provide the following information - a. financial information for the previous year, including a comparison of actual and budgeted income and expenditure; - b. income and expenditure forecasts, including practising fee income, for the year in which the practising fee will be levied; and - c. income and expenditure forecasts, including practising fee income for three years from and including the year for which the practising fee is to be levied, where the approved regulator expects a material change in expenditure or income.